mayowa-id/BINARY-SEARCH-TREE/README.md

 Note: min(), equals(), height() implementations employ recursion technique

-Bonus method - the insert2() method is a recursive method for inserying values in an AVL tree.
+Bonus method - the insert2() method is a recursive method for inserting values in an AVL tree.